Explore Leeds Services

 Our mobile, multidisciplinary team—made up of nurses, paramedics, and support workers—offers a range of clinical and wellbeing support including wound care, screenings, mental health interventions, and help with medication.
 By working closely with local drop-ins and partner agencies, the team ensures that individuals receive timely and compassionate care wherever they are.
 This flexible, street-based approach builds trust and makes healthcare more accessible to those who need it most.

-Unlike single-site models, HIIT beds in Leeds are dispersed across multiple housing sites, allowing for greater flexibility and integration within local communities.
+Unlike single-site models, HHIB beds in Leeds are dispersed across multiple housing sites, allowing for greater flexibility and integration within local communities.
 Bevan provides ongoing GP input, working closely with housing providers and care teams to support recovery, improve stability, and reduce avoidable hospital stays.

 Our Migrant Health Teams provide responsive health and wellbeing services for vulnerable migrants housed in temporary accommodations across Yorkshire.
 Services include initial health screenings, mental health assessments, facilitation of access to primary care, and education on navigating the NHS.
 The teams collaborate with third-sector partners to ensure comprehensive support for migrants.